karbassi/jQuery-plus/README.md

             mouseout: function(){}
         });

- - The `bind` method also accepts an non-function event handler in the form of an actionable-object:
+ - The `bind` method also accepts a non-function event handler in the form of an actionable-object:

         $(element).bind('click', { toggleClass: 'something' });
         // This applies to one(), click(), mouseover() etc. etc.